 3. Otherwise the object receives hard-coded white light from the +x +y direction and casts shadows straight down.

 You can test the latter two scenarios by setting debug_collision_skip_vectors 1 to make the ray cast always fail.
 Objects which are outside the BSP will fail to find a valid ground point and therefore receive default lighting.
-Objects above phantom BSP and nearly coplanar faces may fail to do so too.
+Objects above phantom BSP and nearly coplanar faces may similarly fail.

 BSP switches do not cause fixed objects to resample lighting.